varmd/wayward/README.md

     disable-sound-icons=true

+## Disabling app panel auto-hide

+To disable auto-hide edit weston.ini and add the following to the shell section.

+    enable-autohide=true

+## Change icon size in the app panel

+To change the default icon size edit weston.ini and add the following to the shell section.
+Icon sizes can be between 32 and 64.

+    icon-size=new-size

 ## Pincodes

 Since 1.2.5 it is now possible to set numeric, up to six digit, pincodes for the lock screen.